rkuma183/wilsonmar.github.io/_posts/2017-03-25-agile-perftest.md

    Several tuning runs can use adaptive algorithms to identify optimal settings from among a complex set of possibilities.
 This requires results to be assess mostly automatically rather than depending upon manual reviews all the time.

-6. How to provide Production Operations predictive triggers for action ...
+6. How to provide Production Operations <a href="#Predictive">predictive triggers</a> for action ...

    ... instead of leaving others to figure it out on their own.